 Among its attractions are the Great Hall, the hulking, siege gun Mons Meg, and the tiny room where Mary Queen of Scots gave birth to James VI of Scotland and I of England.

 Today, Edinburgh Castle is managed by Historic Scotland, a heritage agency of the Scottish government.

 Visiting Edinburgh Castle

 Historically there was a loch on the north side of the castle called the Nor'Loch.
 The loch was drained in the Georgian era, as by this point the castle had lost much of its defensive role and the loch was being used as an open sewer.
-Today, the loch is a public park, Princes Street Gardens, where office workers and tourists lounge and wile away sunny days.
+Today, the loch is one of Edinburgh's best-known public parks, Princes Street Gardens, where office workers and tourists lounge and wile away sunny days.

 From the Esplanade one of the visible features of the castle is the drum shaped Half Moon Battery, built in 1574.

 The castle proper is entered via a gatehouse in front of this battery.
 It leads to a road that climbs up around the right of the battery and through an older gatehouse up to a central courtyard in the castle.

 - The Crown Room and the Stone of Destiny - the Scottish Crown jewels and Stone of Scone.

 - The Great Hall - built to do business of state, used as a garrison by Oliver Cromwell's army, today houses an impressive display of arms and armour and the ‘key' to the Castle.

 - Royal Palace - rooms created in 1617 in honour of James VI.